 Types of Product Liability Cases

 There are a few ways to approach the legal grounds for product liability cases.
 You can claim breach of implied warranty, negligence, or violation of Chapter 93A.
 Let’s take a closer look at each one of these.

 Breach of Implied Warranty

-Massachusetts consumer protection laws, also known as Chapter 93A, covers unfair or deceptive practices.
-It therefore goes beyond personal injuries from product use, such as bait and switch advertising, misleading pricing, or inaccurate warranty representations.
+Massachusetts consumer protection laws, also known as Chapter 93A, cover unfair or deceptive practices.
+It, therefore, goes beyond personal injuries from product use, such as bait and switch advertising, misleading pricing, or inaccurate warranty representations.
 Chapter 93A cases can result in double or triple damages awarded.

 What to Do With Product Liability Cases Involving Personal Injuries